Impossibility of phylogeny reconstruction from $k$-mer counts: Definitions and main result

 \section{Definitions and main result}

 In this section, we state our result formally, after introducing the relevant concepts.

 \paragraph{$k$-mers.} Let $k$ be a positive integer, fixed throughout.
-First, we define $k$-mers and introduce their frequencies in a binary sequence, which will serve as our main statistic. \begin{definition} A \textbf{$k$-mer} is a string of length $k$, i.e., $y\in \{0,1\}^{k}$.
-For a binary sequence $\sigma=(\sigma_i)_{i=1}^m$ of length $m$, we let $f_{\sigma}(y) \in \ZZ_+$ be the number of times $y$ appears in $\sigma$ as a consecutive substring:
+First, we define $k$-mers and introduce their frequencies in a binary sequence, which will serve as our main statistic. \begin{definition} A \textbf{$k$-mer} is a {binary string} of length $k$, i.e., $y\in \{0,1\}^{k}$.
+For a binary sequence $\sigma=(\sigma_i)_{i=1}^m$ of length $m$, we let $f_{\sigma}(y) \in \ZZ_+$ be the number of times $y$ appears in $\sigma$ as a consecutive substring, {where $\ZZ_+$ is the set of non-negative integers.
+That is,}

 The \textbf{frequency vector (or count vector) of $k$-mers in $\sigma$} is the vector